fpluis/flipance/README.md

 ![](./assets/docs/looksrare-banner.png)

-We want to thank [LooksRare](https://looksrare.org/) for their sponsorship of this project.
+We want to thank [LooksRare](https://looksrare.org/) for funding this project.

 # Commands